Healthy Homes Assessment Brooklyn

 Brooklyn Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Brooklyn and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory throughout Brooklyn and New Zealand rental houses where it is reasonably practicable to put in.

-• Private landlords and property managers should make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024